FlowFuse/website/src/blog/2022/12/flowforge-1-2-0-released.md

 - We are now pushing our Docker builds to Docker Hub, this saves users from having to build the Docker images when installing or updating.
 We've [updated our documentation](https://github.com/flowforge/flowforge/commit/c9363c8d422569df8c0a25767f9e4a647ca032ee) to reflect this improvement.

-- We've improved the documentation around configuration of [MQTT](https://github.com/flowforge/flowforge/issues/1397).
+Setting up MQTT for inter-project communication and communication with devices has been simplified.
+Please read the improved the documentation around configuration of [MQTT](https://github.com/flowforge/flowforge/issues/1397).

 ## Bug Fixes